JeffersonLab/iguana/doc/setup.md

 > [!TIP]
 > If you have trouble and want to try a clean build, wipe your build directory by running:
 > ```bash
-> meson setup --wipe build-iguana
+> meson setup --wipe build-iguana --native-file my-iguana.ini
 > ```
 > Then try to rebuild